Building-Energy-Modeling/Building-Modeling/README.md

 where $\theta$ denotes the trainable parameters of the neural network; the feature vector $x_k$ usually includes lagged indoor temperatures, HVAC control variables, weather disturbances, occupancy indicators, and time-related features.

+Early studies have demonstrated the effectiveness of neural network models for building thermal prediction.
+Mustafaraj et al. [MLP-1] compared autoregressive linear models with nonlinear neural network models for predicting room temperature and relative humidity in an open office, showing that neural networks can capture nonlinear indoor thermal dynamics more effectively than linear autoregressive models.
+Ferreira et al. [MLP-2] further applied neural-network-based predictive control to public buildings, demonstrating the potential of neural network models for both thermal comfort prediction and energy-saving control applications.

 A typical MLP consists of an input layer, several hidden layers with nonlinear activation functions, and an output layer.
 The hidden layers learn nonlinear combinations of input variables, allowing the model to represent complex thermal response patterns.
+For example

 MLP models are simple, flexible, and easy to implement.
 They are suitable when the thermal dynamics can be approximated from a fixed-length input window.
 However, because MLPs do not contain an explicit recurrent or temporal mechanism, the temporal dependency of building thermal dynamics must be encoded through handcrafted lagged features.
 Therefore, the prediction performance of MLP models is highly affected by the choice of input window length and feature construction strategy.